blrobin2/blrobin2.github.io/_posts/2013-05-03-stacey-cms-part-1.md

 Here's what I've learned so far about it:

 It's a CMS, which means that I can set up templates for how each page will look and then write content new content using those templates.
 It's a way of keeping things <abbr title="Don't Repeat Yourself">DRY</abbr>, as the community calls it.
-So, rather than writing out the entire structure of each new page, like you would do on a static <abrr title="HyperText Markup Language">HTML</abbr> page, all I write is the content.
+So, rather than writing out the entire structure of each new page, like you would do on a static <abbr title="HyperText Markup Language">HTML</abbr> page, all I write is the content.

 And dude.
 It doesn't get more basic than this.